spatiotemporal-data/spatiotemporal-data.github.io/index.md

 </script>

-This project aims at supporting research for all aspects of spatiotemporal data computing with machine learning and addressing many scientific, mathematical, industrial, and engineering problems in:
+This project aims at supporting interdisciplinary research for diverse aspects of spatiotemporal data computing with machine learning and addressing many scientific, mathematical, industrial, and engineering problems in:

 - Human mobility modeling
 - Intelligent & sustainable urban systems